JoshuaRZC/idx-nlp-internship/README.md

 The project works with MLS listing data and focuses on the language inside property descriptions: amenities, property features, search intent, buyer-facing summaries, and compliance-sensitive wording.

-## Status

-In progress.

-This repository currently contains the project structure, setup notes, and initial dependency file.
-Core implementation work will be added as the NLP pipeline is built.

 ## Project Goals

 - Normalize and clean MLS listing remarks for downstream NLP tasks